cs1302uga/cs1302-tutorials/visibility/visibility.rst

-We will take some liberties when discussing examples involving multiple labelled lines (e.g., ``LINE1``) of code; for example, whenever we consider whether or not a line will work, we will make a good faith assumption that all other labelled lines of code will also work, even if we find out later that they don't.
-We mention this because, technically, if one does not work, then the whole thing might not work; however, at the same time, it's usually less constructive to break such an example into multiple examples as that impacts readability.
+We will take some liberties when discussing examples involving multiple labelled lines (e.g., ``LINE1``) of code; for example, whenever we consider whether or not a line will work, we will make a good-faith assumption that all other labeled lines of code will also work, even if we find out later that they don't.
+We mention this because, technically if one does not work, then the whole thing might not work; however, at the same time, it's usually less constructive to break such an example into multiple examples as that impacts readability.

-While you are likely already familiar private and public visibility, please do not assume that you already understand how it works.
-Over the years, we have found that many students have a somewhat flawed conceptual model for how some visibility options work that is actually more complicated than what it actually is.
+While you are likely already familiar with private and public visibility, please do not assume that you already understand how it works.
+Over the years, we have found that many students have a somewhat flawed conceptual model of how visibility options work that is often more complicated than it needs to be.
-Regardless of your experience, you should work through each visibility example in this tutorial until you are able to:
+Regardless of your experience, you should work through each visibility example in this tutorial until you can:

 1. correctly determine the visibility outcome and justification; and
-2. write your own code that illustrates a similar visibility scenario.
+2. write code that illustrates a similar visibility scenario.

 We encourage you to make Piazza posts about your examples, ask questions, and help others to understand the important details of visibility.